•Clearing the Switch IP Address and Configuration

 •Verify that both devices have power.

 •Verify that you are using the correct cable type.
-See "Connector and Cable Specifications" for information.
+See "Connector and Cable Specifications," for more information.

 •Look for loose connections.
 Sometimes a cable appears to be seated, but is not.
 Disconnect the cable and then reconnect it.

-Use only Cisco SFP or SFP+ modules in the switch.
+Use only Cisco SFP modules on the switch.
 Each Cisco module has an internal serial EEPROM that is encoded with security information.
 This encoding provides a way for Cisco to identify and validate that the module meets the requirements for the switch.
+Check these items:

-•Inspect the SFP module.
-Exchange the suspect module with a known good module.
+•Bad or wrong SFP module.
+Exchange the suspect module with known good module.
 Verify that the module is supported on this platform.
 (The switch release notes on Cisco.com list the SFP modules that the switch supports.)

 •Use the show interfaces privileged EXEC command to see if the port or module is error-disabled, disabled, or shutdown.
 Re-enable the port if needed.

-•Make sure that all fiber-optic connections are properly cleaned and securely connected.
+•Make sure that all fiber connections are properly cleaned and securely connected.

-Verify that the interface is not disabled or powered off.
-If an interface is manually shut down on either side of the link, it does not come up until you re-enable the interface.
+An obvious but sometimes overlooked cause of port connectivity failure is a disabled interface.
+Verify that the interface is not disabled or powered off for some reason.
+If an interface is manually shut down on one side of the link or the other side, the link does not come up until you re-enable the interface.
 Use the show interfaces privileged EXEC command to see if the interface is error-disabled, disabled, or shutdown on either side of the connection.
 If needed, re-enable the interface.

 Ping from the directly connected switch first, and then work your way back port by port, interface by interface, trunk by trunk, until you find the source of the connectivity issue.
 Make sure that each switch can identify the end device MAC address in its Content-Addressable Memory (CAM) table.